 4. Description is too vague for auto-trigger

-6. A stale or duplicate skill is shadowing yours
+6. A duplicate skill is shadowing yours

 Before you start